tjcdev/ml-cheatsheets/DEEP_LEARNING.md

     - The visual area V4 handles more complicated object attributes.
 All the processed visual features flow into the final logic unit, inferior temporal gyrus (IT), for object recognition.
     - Residual Block: The shortcut between V1 and V4 inspires a special type of CNN with connections between non-adjacent layers
 - Specially designed kernels can process images for common purposes like blurring, sharpening, edge detection and many others, fast and efficiently.

+- Uses:
     - CNNs were designed for image data and might be the most efficient and flexible model for image classification problems.
+    - Image Datasets (including OCR document analysis).
+    - Input data is a 2-dimensional field but can be converted to 1-dimensional internally for faster processing.
+    - When the model may require great complexity in calculating the output.
 - Jargon:
     - Convolution: a process in which feature maps are created out of our input data.
 A function is then applied to filter maps.
     - Max-Pooling: enables our CNN to detect an image when presented with modification.
     - Flattening: Flatten the data into an array so CNN can read it.
     - Full Connection: The hidden layer, which also calculates the loss function for our model.
-- When to use:
-    - Image Datasets (including OCR document analysis).
-    - Input data is a 2-dimensional field but can be converted to 1-dimensional internally for faster processing.
-    - When the model may require great complexity in calculating the output.

 ### Recurrent Neural Network

-- A sequence model is usually designed to transform an input sequence into an output sequence that lives in a different domain.
-Recurrent neural network, short for “RNN”, is suitable for this purpose and has shown tremendous improvement in problems like handwriting recognition, speech recognition, and machine translation.
+A sequence model is usually designed to transform an input sequence into an output sequence that lives in a different domain.

+- Subtypes:
     - “Long-short term memory (LSTM)” cell is smart enough to learn for how long it should memorize the old information, when to forget, when to make use of the new data, and how to combine the old memory with new input.
+    - Same as RNN, a sequence-to-sequence model operates on sequential data, but particularly it is commonly used to develop chatbots or personal assistants, both generating meaningful response for input questions.
 - When to use:
     - One to one: a single input mapped to a single output. e.g — Image Classification
     - One to many: a single input mapped to a sequence of outputs. e.g — Image captioning (multiple words from a single image)
     - Many to one: A sequence of inputs produces a single output. e.g — Sentiment Analysis (binary output from multiple words)
     - Many to many: A sequence of inputs produces a sequence of outputs. e.g — Video classification (splitting the video into frames and labeling each frame separately)

-### RNN: Sequence to Sequence Model

-- Same as RNN, a sequence-to-sequence model operates on sequential data, but particularly it is commonly used to develop chatbots or personal assistants, both generating meaningful response for input questions.

 ### Autoencoders